Integrity | Respect | Compassion | Service | Accountability

-We are building a list of Paramedics and EMTs who are interested in future full-time careers with our agency.
+We aren’t hiring right now, but we are building a list of Paramedics and EMTs who are interested in future full-time and part-time careers with our agency.

 Athens County EMS is a government entity created and overseen by the Athens County Board of Commissioners.
 Our EMS Chief is hired by the Commissioners to manage the day-to-day operations of the department and serve as the Executive Director.
 An Assistant Chief of Operations, a Deputy Chief of Training and Compliance, and station-level Captains and Lieutenants have specific responsibilities to assist the Chief in managing our personnel, our physical facilities, our fleet of ambulances, and our medical equipment to provide around-the-clock emergency services.